-The compliance function of the Bank facilitates the effective management of compliance risks or risks of legal or regulatory sanctions, material financial loss, or loss to reputation that a bank may suffer as a result of its failure to comply with laws, rules, related self-regulatory organization standards, and codes of conduct applicable to its activities.
+The compliance function of the Bank facilitates the effective management of compliance risks or risks of legal or regulatory sanctions, material financial loss, or loss to reputation that a bank may suffer as a result of its failure to comply with laws, rules, self-regulatory related organization standards, and codes of conduct applicable to its activities.
 The Compliance Function is headed by the Chief Compliance Officer (CCO).
 The Compliance Function is a separate and independent unit with no business function.
-It reports to the Board of Directors Audit and Compliance through the Committee.
+It reports to the Board of Directors through the Audit and Compliance Committee.